fantpmas/hylia/src/posts/redesigned-and-sturdier-coffee-table.md

   - woodworking
 ---

 I redesigned the base to make it sturdier and wider.
-The previous [coffee table base](../coffee-table-base) was a bit too narrow and the design just looked off.
+The previous [coffee table base](../coffee-table-base) was a bit too narrow and the design just looked off.​

 ![New coffee table base](/images/Walnut-Coffee-Table-0.jpg)